anh-duynguyen/UCT_Micromouse_EEE3088F/README.md

   - Project documentation
   - Component datasheets

-- **Production**:
-  - Gerber files
-  - BOM (Bill of Materials)
-  - Budget
-  - Anything required by the fabrication houses

-## Installation
-Software developed for the hardware or instructions on where to find relevant sofware can be found in the Firmware directory.

 ## Usage
 The project documentation can be found in the Documents directory and the files required to produce the PCB can be found in the Production directory.